 where the expectation is taken with respect to the randomness of outcome $\omega$ and the randomness of policy $\pi$.

 \end{proposition}

-\begin{proof} The first equality immediately follows from the definition of $W^z$ and the mean-equivalence (Proposition \ref{prop-mean-equivalence}).
-Now fix $\omega$, $T$ and $\mathbf{y}$.
-Consider the (pathwise) suboptimality of a particular action sequence $\mathbf{a}_{1:T}$ compared to the clairvoyant optimal solution.
-It can decomposed into the suboptimalty gap of individual actions over time.
+\begin{proof} The first equality immediately follows from the definition of $W^z$ and mean equivalence (Proposition \ref{prop-mean-equivalence}).
+Now fix $\omega$, $T$, and $\mathbf{y}$.
+Consider the (pathwise) suboptimality of the action sequence $\mathbf{A}_{1:T}^\pi$ compared to the clairvoyant optimal solution.
+It can be decomposed into the instantaneous suboptimalty incurred by the individual action at each time:

 By taking expectation, we obtain the second equality. \end{proof}